sebfuoco/RPG-Game/README.md

 # RPG-Game
-This game can be accessed through https://replit.com/@icy123/rpg-game#main.py, to play simply type "python main.py in the shell tab.
+This game can be accessed through https://replit.com/@icy123/rpg-game#main.py, it will take some time to load from this link.

 ### General Keybinds
 To attack simply press one of the directions based on the arrow key layout.<br>